Class MapSubject

 • hasSize

-Fails if the map does not have the given size.
+Checks that the actual map has the given size.

 • containsKey